Rising atmospheric carbon dioxide (CO₂) is warming our climate, but it also affects plants directly.

-Fast-growing plantation trees store less carbon per surface area
+Fast-growing plantation trees store less carbon per surface area than old, undisturbed forests that may show little growth. |

 But things are a lot more complex than that.
 Higher levels of photosynthesis don’t necessarily lead to more biomass production, let alone to more carbon dioxide sequestration.
-At night, plants release CO just like animals or humans, and if those respiration rates increase simultaneously, the turnover of carbon increases, but the carbon stock doesn’t.
+At night, plants release CO₂ just like animals or humans, and if those respiration rates increase simultaneously, the turnover of carbon increases, but the carbon stock doesn’t.
 You can think of this like a bank account – if you earn more but also spend more, you’re not becoming any richer.

 Read the story from The Conversation by an Associate Professor, from Auckland University of Technology, Sebastian Leuzinger - “Climate explained: why plants don’t simply grow faster with more carbon dioxide in air.”